joshmanisdabomb/loosely-connected-concepts/README.md

 # Aimless Agglomeration #
 This is a mod for Minecraft 1.12.2 which aims to bring lots of stuff to the game that is both new and full of nostalgia for old versions of Minecraft and mods made for it.

 **This mod is currently in Alpha and soon to enter Beta.**

+You can read more about the predecessor Yet Another Mod by clicking [here](https://bitbucket.org/joshmanisdabomb/aimless-agglomeration/src/master/YAM.md).

 ---